lsuiyanka/landsat-qa-arcgis-toolbox/README.md

 1. Builds an attribute table containing all unique values in the QA band,
 2. Writes a description (“Descr”) column in the attribute table,
-3. Assigns a description of each bit value in the table, and
+3. Assigns a description of each bit value in the table,
-4. (ArcMap only) loads the band into Table of Contents in the active data frame.
+4. (ArcMap only) loads the band into Table of Contents in the active data frame, and
+5. Optionally removes "low" labels, with the exception of "low radiometric saturation" for BQA.
+In all other QA tests, "low" denotes the least probable outcome of a test, therefore it may be undesirable for visualization purposes.

 An example of the graphical user interface is provided below.